TeamCABBN/GiphyBoggle/README.md

 AS A USER WHO IS LOOKING TO WASTE TIME I WANT TO BE ABLE TO PLAY A WORD GAME AND GET A GIF THAT WILL ENTERTAIN ME SO THAT I CAN STILL BE HAPPY AND WASTE SOME TIME IN A FUN WAY WHILE I’M SOCIAL DISTANCING

 ## Usage
-* Grid of words is presented.
+* Grid of letters is presented.
 * Users have to enter in a word
-* If yjay word is in the boogle API
+* If that word is in the boogle API
-* then user gets a gif.
+* Then user gets a gif.

 ## [View Here](https://teamcabbn.github.io/GiphyBoggle/)